-The Spring-Ford Area School District board of education met for its monthly work session on Monday night to discuss committee reports, hear presentations on the schools and talk about new initiatives.
+The Spring-Ford Area School District board of education met for its monthly work session on Monday night to discuss committee reports, hear and talk about new initiatives.

 Tom DiBello gave a report on the property committee's Sept.
 7 meeting, which had a packed agenda.
 DiBello reported that the committee decided as a whole to look deeper into solar energy options at the schools.

 One company came in and gave a presentation, stating if it were to do work on the schools, it would own and maintain the solar energy equipment.
 The average savings would be 10-percent less than what the district spends currently.
 The plan would be to pick one building to start on, which could save up to $20,000 per year.

 DiBello said the board would have to weigh out the risk of employing the option over the course of 20 years.
 Additional companies will be coming in over the next couple of meetings and the committee will make a recommendation to the board after all parties were heard.